 The Samurai Peacetime Lifestyle

 We fleetingly mentioned the hierarchy that existed even within the Samurai ranks.
 To that end, the younger (or lowest) members of the estate or castle garrison communally lived inside barrack-like establishments.
 Their married counterparts were allowed to reside in separate spatial arrangements, much akin to married quarters.
-As for the senior Samurai, they and their household often lived in bigger residences, all located within the confines of the large estates or fortifications.
+As for the senior Samurai, they and their households often lived in bigger residences, all located within the confines of the large estates or fortifications.

 Other forms of more ‘physically demanding’ pastimes included a form of wrestling similar to sumo.
 Oftentimes, such wrestling matches turned into spectacles where money was wagered by outsiders.
 And interestingly enough, many of the Samurai were also fond of tobacco after the European trade contacts, as could be evidenced from their use of

 Beyond gambling and wrestling, some of the Samurai clans were also known for their dabbling in high art forms, ranging from poetry to playing flutes.
 Pertaining to the former, composing poems were seen as mental exercise and as such generally entailed tanka – comprising five lines.
 These ‘high status’ poems differed from the senryū – the forte of the common soldiers that involved comical narratives with bawdy outcomes.

 Seppuku and Junshi

 To provide a few examples, actions like failing one’s lord, bringing oneself into disrepute, or even allowing oneself to be taken prisoner by rival clans, were seen as fates worse than death.
 In that regard, the bushido made the case for seppuku (also called hara-kiri in English), a form of ritual suicide, that was basically seen as the means to ‘preserve’ one’s honor even after his/her revealed failing (on the line of duty).